 The little clinging burrs of cleavers make a fair substitute for coffee in emergency situations.
 It is a tedious process, but if one is desperate for coffee and has plenty of time, a pleasant, strong coffee flavored beverage can be made using these seedpods.
 Use three heaping tablespoons of roasted and ground cleaver seeds for two cups of coffee.

 To prepare cleaver seeds for a coffee substitute, put them in a bowl and wash in cold water.
 Drain water off the bare black seeds and spread them in a shallow pan.
 Bake at 350 degrees for 20-30 minutes until completely dried and slightly roasted.
 Watch carefully so they don't burn.
 They can get burned very quickly once roasted!
 Cool and grind.
 Pour on boiling water, steep ten minutes, and enjoy.

 Cleavers can also be made into an effective deodorant.
 Make a strong tea with a large handful of cleaver stalks, leaves, and a pint of water.
 Gently simmer for fifteen minutes, strain, and bottle.
 Keep in a cool place, out of direct sunlight, and apply to armpits with a cotton ball as needed.
-This “cleavers deodorant” will keep for about a week.
+Cleavers deodorant will keep for about a week.

 * Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medications.

 "The only way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life.
 It is not a quick fix." ...
 Janice Boling, herbalist, web designer, writer, photographer